 Bottomline… your lifting program has to enhance throwing, not get in your way.

-In the ATN strength Program, we do NOT do dead lifts.
+In the ATN® Strength Training Program, we do NOT focus on dead lifts.

-I know many programs that include those, I know of many elite throwers that use those, but we have not… and here is why.
+I know many programs that include them, I know of many elite throwers that use them, but we don’t focus on them and here’s why:

-Instead, we focus on heavy clean pulls because the object in this lift is to always to be accelerating the weight to keep the CNS focused on fast, ballistic movement….
+Instead, we focus on heavy clean pulls because the object in this lift is to always be accelerating the weight to keep the central nervous system (CNS) focused on fast, ballistic movement….

 … as it is in throwing the shot put and the discus.

-Sure moving really heavy things (like in the case of the dead lift) will elicit a positive hormone response and will in fact increase your strength, however, the Arete approach achieves better effects by using a slightly lower weight because we’re always training our throwers to be moving at a higher rate of speed.
+Sure, moving really heavy things (like in the case of the dead lift) will elicit a positive hormone response and increase your strength, however, the Arete® approach achieves better effects by using a slightly lower weight because we’re always training our throwers to be moving at a higher rate of speed.